 In the end, I was re-routed back via Tokyo, the same path I had taken on the inbound journey from Seattle to Manila, flying on All Nippon Airways to Narita and United to Seattle.
 Since I had been upgraded to Business on one of my originally scheduled flights back home, United honored my upgrade and I was placed into a premium cabin on the Tokyo to Seattle flight, so that calmed my nerves a bit.

-Disaster scene at the United check-in counters at NAIA T1 in Manila after our flight UA182 to Guam was cancelled.
+It was a disaster scene at the United check-in counters at NAIA T1 in Manila after our flight UA182 to Guam was cancelled.
 The grounds crew at MNL were poorly trained in handling the IRROPs situation as we waited for hours without any announcements or further information.

 Since the originally scheduled MNL-GUM flight is a red-eye, and the rebooked MNL-NRT flight leaves in the morning, I received a hotel accomodation at the Diamond Hotel in Manila for the night.
 This was a pretty generous voucher that included complimentary room service for dinner and buffet breakfast (but I only received it since I had upgraded to Business Class for the Tokyo to Seattle sector later on).
 I think the other YCL passengers were sent to a budget hotel near the airport.